fluidjeel/traffic-light-2025/Master_prompt.md

 Strategy Simulation (Two Primary Engines):

-final_backtester_v8_hybrid_optimized.py: The bias-free backtester for the daily timeframe strategy.
+final_backtester_v8_hybrid_optimized.py: The bias-free backtester for the daily strategy.

 final_backtester_htf_hybrid.py: The bias-free backtester for the higher timeframe (weekly-immediate, monthly-immediate) strategies, built on the "Scout and Sniper" logic.